risk-first/website/thinking/Health.md

 ---
 title: Health
-description: Looking at risks as dangers to the health of a system
+description: Systems can die just as easily as people can.
 url: https://riskfirst.org/thinking/Health

 featured: